SebastianSigvard/NFT-marketplace/README.md

 /bid:
 - POST: Add or update a bid to a specific token
 - DELTE: Delete a bid
+- GET: Get a bid

 /approve:
 - POST: Owner approves a bid
-- GET: Get an approved bid

 ### TEST
 To test core logic please run: